emqx/cloud-docs/en_US/deployments/vpc_peering.md

    2. In **Network**, select your GCP network
    3. In **Targets**, select **All instances in the network**, or you can select other option according to your situation.
    4. In **Source IP ranges**, fill in the CIDR of deployment in step 1
-   5. Seletc your Protocols and ports.
+   5. Select your Protocols and ports.

 ### Delete peering connections